SeaDve/Delineate/README.md

   <img src="data/resources/screenshots/preview.png" alt="Preview"/>
 </p>

-Dagger provides facilities to edit and draw graphs specified in the [DOT language](https://graphviz.org/doc/info/lang.html).
+Delineate provides facilities to edit and draw graphs specified in the [DOT language](https://graphviz.org/doc/info/lang.html).
 It is designed to be a simple and intuitive tool for creating and editing graphs, with a focus on the user experience.

-The main features of Dagger include the following:
+The main features of Delineate include the following:
 - 🖼️ Live and interactive preview of the graph as you type
 - ⏺️ Multiple Graphviz layout engines support
 - 📝 Fully-featured DOT language editor